EUDAT-B2HANDLE/PYHANDLE/docs/source/pyhandleclient.rst

 Instantiation
 =============

-When creating a REST client instance there are several constructors with differences in the permissions and thus possible actions on the Handle server.
+When instantiating the REST client there are several constructors with differences in the permissions and thus possible actions on the Handle server.
 Aside from the default constructor :meth:`~pyhandle.client.resthandleclient.RESTHandleClient.__init__`, there are several shorthand constructors: